-0.86 ha of DP3 before the Occupation of more than 2500 Dwellings in accordance with the requirements of paragraph 2.6.5 of this schedule; and
+0.86 ha of DP3 before the Occupation of more than 3,500 Dwellings in accordance with the requirements of paragraph 2.5.2 of this schedule; and

-PS6 and 1.08 ha pfof DP3 before the Occupation of more than 4000 Dwellings in accordance with the requirements of paragraph 2.6.5 of this schedule; and
+PS6 and 1.08 ha of DP3 before the Occupation of more than 5,000 Dwellings in accordance with the requirements of paragraph 2.5.3 of this schedule; and

-4.42 ha of DP3 before the Occupation of more than 5500 Dwellings in accordance with the requirements of paragraph 2.6.5 of this schedule.
+4.42 ha of DP3 before the Occupation of more than 5,750 Dwellings in accordance with the requirements of paragraph 2.5.4 of this schedule.

-The Council covenants with Owners as follows:-

-to pay any sum received by it pursuant to paragraph 2.2.4, 2.3.4 and 2.6.8 above to the CMO within 20 Working Days of receiving it; and

-following approval of the design brief and specification under paragraph 2.1.1 and 2.5.1 to notify the director appointed to the CMO by the Council of the approval and the reasons for it
+The Council covenants with Owners following approval of the design brief and specification under paragraph 2.1.1 and 2.4.1 to notify the director appointed to the CMO by the Council of the approval and the reasons for it

-to only use the money received under paragraph 1.1 for the purpose of masterplanning Discovery Park, the Discovery Park Sports Hub, PS6 and the Discovery Park Sports Pitches
+The Council covenants with the Paying Owners to pay back to the Paying Owners the sum of £20,000 ( twenty thousand pounds) already paid to the Council for the preparation of a masterplan for the Discovery Park, the Discovery Park Sports Hub, PS6 and the Discovery Park Sports Pitches.as soon as reasonably practicable

-to publish the completed masterplan of Discovery Park, the Discovery Park Sports Hub, PS6 and the Discovery Park Sports Pitches by no later than the Occupation of 400th Dwelling.
+The Paying Owners covenant with the Council to publish the completed masterplan of Discovery Park, the Discovery Park Sports Hub, PS6 and the Discovery Park Sports Pitches by no later than the Occupation of 2,000th Dwelling.

-Schedule 10A10A List of matters to be included in Design Brief and Specification for Sports Hub and Sports Pitches under schedule 1010
+Schedule 10A – List of matters to be included in Design Brief and Specification for Sports Hub and Sports Pitches under schedule 10